gruntwork-io/docs/_docs-sources/guides/production-framework/ingredients/service-catalog/modern-service-catalog.md

        test-unit for Ruby, and so on.
     4. **Policy enforcement**: You can run tools such as Open Policy Agent (OPA) to test that your code meets various compliance and regulatory requirements.

+For a concrete example of a Service Catalog for AWS, see the [Gruntwork Service Catalog](https://gruntwork.io/repos).